 Research and innovation in internet of things in the medical sector has declined in the last year.

-The most recent figures show that the number of IoT related patent applications in the industry stood at 298 in the three months ending February – down from 316 over the same period in 2021.
+The most recent figures show that the number of IoT patent applications in the industry stood at 155 in the three months ending November – down from 254 over the same period last year.

-Figures for patent grants related to IoT followed a similar pattern to filings – shrinking from 158 in the three months ending February 2021 to 126 in the same period in 2022.
+Figures for patent grants related to IoT followed a similar pattern to filings – shrinking from 159 in the three months ending November last year to 102 this year.